wax-office-of-inspector-general/wax-developer/docs/operate/wax-hyperion/wax-intro-to-hyperion-full-history.md

 ![](https://miro.medium.com/v2/resize:fit:598/1*ATnQKunF5rVtPEsL-sP0JA.png)

+_This article has been updated to reflect the current Hyperion deployment in September 2023._

 # Introduction to WAX Hyperion Full History

 _“Hyperion is a full history solution for indexing, storing and retrieving Antelope blockchain’s historical data.”_